1 Bg 9-1972: The Most Confidential Knowledge

 > He does not try to become one with the Supreme Lord.

 > service begins after liberation.
-After one
+So in Bhagavad-gita it

 > one can understand the Supreme Personality of Godhead by

-> executing karma-yoga, jnana-yoga, astanga-yoga or any
+> executing karma-yoga, jnana, or astanga-yoga or any

-> coming to the stage of devotional service one cannot
+> coming to the stage of devotional service, one cannot

 > understand what is the Personality of Godhead.
 In the